 The College's DSL and E-Safety Officer have been educated about the safety issues involved with the misuse of the internet and other mobile electronic devices.
-They work closely with Surrey Children's Safeguarding Partnership (CSP) and other agencies in promoting a culture of responsible use of technology that is consistent with the ethos of the College.
+They work closely with the Local Safeguarding Children Board (LSCB) and other agencies in promoting a culture of responsible use of technology that is consistent with the ethos of the College.
 All of the staff with pastoral responsibilities have also received training in e-safety issues.
 The school's comprehensive PSD programme on e-safety is the E-Safety Officer's responsibility.
 They will ensure that all year groups in the school are educated in the risks and the reasons why they need to behave responsibly online.
-Senior pupils act as digital peer mentors advising younger pupils on sensible and safe use.
-It is their responsibility, in conjunction with the DSL and E-Safety Officer, to handle allegations of misuse of the internet.
+It is their responsibility, in conjunction with the DSL, to handle allegations of misuse of the internet.